scarlett-duan/SIR-and-SEIR-Model-Implementation-for-Pandemic-Spread/README.md

 - Contact Information: yuqing.duan@emory.edu

 ## Disclaimer
-This project uses generative AI tools for simulation and analysis.
+Disclaimer: ChatGPT was used to complete HW #1.B, D, and E to generate the plots This project uses generative AI tools for simulation and analysis.
 Specific details about the use of these tools are documented in AI_use.pdf.